Anthony11095/azure-network-protocols/README.md

 <img width="1889" height="864" alt="opening the network security group to my obunto vm  using   disabiling (inbound) ICMP traffic" src="https://github.com/user-attachments/assets/616f75de-4f8d-49b8-99ef-abcd444a9e44" />

+## 🔐 NSG Configuration in Progress

+Inbound security rules are being configured for the `linux-vm-nsg` (Ubuntu VM).

+### 🛠️ Current Activity
+- SSH (port 22) is allowed
+- A new inbound rule is being added (protocol and port to be defined)

+This setup ensures proper access for remote connections and lab testing between VMs.

 ``